 — dismantle the mpd (@anamariecox) July 7, 2016

 School food programs play a central role in addressing this injustice.
-By serving 30 million children every day—22 million of whom qualify for subsidized meals based on family income—school meal and child nutrition programs are delivering critical nourishment to the children who have been most underserved by our economic and food systems’ structural racism.
+By serving 30 million children every day—22 million of whom qualify for subsidized meals based on family income—school meal and child nutrition programs are delivering critical nourishment to these children.

 School food alone cannot dismantle systemic racism, nor can any food access program.
 But schools can play a critical role by providing the nourishment that all children, of every race and ethnicity, need to grow, learn, and thrive.

 In addition to providing equitable food access, many school food directors are finding innovative ways to use their programs to drive equity and sustainability in the broader food system.
 Good Food Purchasing Programs in places like Los Angeles, Chicago, and many other cities are using the collective market power of their school food budgets—totaling $18 billion nationally—to advance racial and social equity on farms and in food businesses and communities.
 National Farm to School Network’s early advocacy efforts for values-based universal meals—and the team of organizations and schools supporting this model—show promise for a national shift in how we spend our resources, and serve our children, to become a system rooted in racial equity and justice instead of the opposite.

 School food heroes show up every day, motivated by the needs of the children they serve.
 They work tirelessly—often for unreasonably low wages and with limited training and subpar equipment—to serve our children nourishing meals.
 They’re serving balanced, nutritious meals on unrealistically tight budgets, and they have met the challenges of the global pandemic with innovation and devotion.
 They do this because they believe every child, everywhere, deserves to eat well and thrive.